Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

 The energy balance is given by :eq:`eq:general_energy_balance` where :math:`\dot{Q}^a_{consumed}` is equal to the (negative) value of the produced heat.

 The addition of energy is executed by increasing the temperature of the incoming water (the return network) to the outgoing supply temperature.
-Therefore, the volumetric flow-rate is linked to the outgoing thermal power with the outgoing supply temperature with equality constraints:
+Therefore, the volumetric flow rate is linked to the outgoing thermal power with the outgoing supply temperature with equality constraints:

 .. math::